 Education for Women

 Some good news: women are truly doing better than ever, at least where education is concerned.
-According to a recently-released report, women are more likely than men to be enrolled in college, at a rate of nearly 72 percent.
-And women are more likely to earn those diplomas with college completion rates reaching 58 percent in 2017.
+Women are more likely than men to be enrolled in college, at a rate of nearly 72%.
+And women are more likely to earn those diplomas with college completion rates reaching 58% in 2017.

 These on-the-rise figures don’t extend to many tech fields, however.

 Some numbers seem to be spiraling backward.
-Women make up only 20 percent of engineering graduates and an even smaller number — 11 percent — of practicing engineers are women.
-Plus, in the mid-1980s, 37 percent of computer science majors were women.
+Women make up only 20% of engineering graduates and an even smaller number — 11% — of practicing engineers are women.
+Plus, in the mid-1980s, 37% of computer science majors were women.

 In addition, a Google survey reported that most girls don’t know what computer science actually means.
 They aren’t encouraged to study it and allocate words like “boring” and “difficult” to its meaning.
 This retrograde has a significant (and alarming) impact on future generations of young women in tech.

 Gender Makeup in Tech

 Step inside any office, and it’s easy to see that most aren’t staffed to be gender-equal.
 Want some more dismal data on the disparity?

 - Only 25% of computing jobs are held by women.
 This is a number that has been on a steady decline for years.